 The course learning integrates knowledge of making with a keen sense of aesthetics which is then applied to design and develop a wide of range objects for essential every day to high-end luxury markets.
 Fusing imagination, aesthetics and functionality, students acquire making skills, hone their perception and develop design aptitude to create lifestyle accessories and systems.
-Career prospects are enhanced by national and international exposure, real-time projects and mentoring by industry experts.

 The 4 years of the UG programme is a combination of lectures, seminars, studio work and workshops for hands-on learning and making.
 Our on-campus maker space is well-equipped for both mechanical and digital fabrication and have full-time technicians to support and facilitate student work.
 Projects often take students outside the classroom for extended field work for e.g. study trips, field research and industry visits.
 Students spend their time interacting with faculty and industry mentors; learning different materials, processes and technologies; studying past and future trends; understanding local and global aesthetics and styles; working with both traditional as well as contemporary crafts and techniques.